paradox-tt/Notes/WagMedia.md

 6. Management of funds
 7. Effects on the wider market

 At the onset of community discussion, my initial concerns surrounded the sheer size of spending allocations.
 The team requested 25,000 KSM /6 months, implying a 50,000 KSM annual budget.
 Pro-rating 2022 inflation earnings, Kusama's treasury earns about 205,000 KSM with 41,600 KSM burnt annually.
-Considering that there are many other areas of treasury expenditure, **a 50,000 KSM annual budget for a single marketing initiative – albeit an important one - is not in my view sustainable as a percentage of Kusama’s overall treasury**.
+Considering that there are many other areas of treasury expenditure, **a 50,000 KSM annual budget for a single marketing initiative – albeit an important one - is in my view not sustainable**.

-I believe there is should be a budget allocation for community generated content.
+I believe there should be a budget allocation for community generated content.
 Wagmedia is the only current contender and a pioneer in the space.
 If any group has earned the right to fulfill this important role, it is Wagmedia.

-I do believe, however,  that there are some shortcomings with Wagmedia's current proposal and I would like to address some of these and conclude with a suggestion.
+I also believe, however,  that there are some shortcomings with Wagmedia's current proposal and I would like to address some of these and conclude with a suggestion.

 The foregoing are my general thoughts after independent reviews and following up on community feedback.
 I haven't reviewed every rewarded item, but I am confident with my statements.
-Please also note that just because I highlight areas for improvement, it DOES NOT mean that I am anti-Wagmedia or against this proposal in principle.
+Please also note that just because I highlight areas for improvement, it **DOES NOT** mean that I am anti-Wagmedia or against the proposal in principle.

 ### 1) Capital efficiency